Cynthia Bradt: What My Vietnamese Parents Taught Me About DE&I

 1. What does diversity, equity, and inclusion (DE&I) mean to you, both personally and professionally?

-On a personal note, I am a first-generation Vietnamese American.
-I was born to two Vietnam War refugees.
-My parents are immigrants who overcame incredible obstacles to pursue their American dream.
-They are one of the biggest reasons why I became involved with DE&I pursuits at Samsung.
+My parents’ story is the biggest reason why I became involved with DE&I pursuits at Samsung.
+My mom, especially, overcame many professional barriers as an Asian woman working in a male-dominated industry, while being a mom to four kids, and main breadwinner for the family.
 While I have not faced obstacles nearly as astronomical, the workplace barriers that my parents faced during their careers still exist today for underrepresented groups.
 I want to help break down the barriers for myself, for others, and for future generations.
 We all need to unlearn centuries-old social practices, dismantle biases towards women and minorities, and challenge assumptions – especially related to views on how we should behave, where our “place” is, and what the limits are to our success.

 2. What has been your greatest learning or most exciting experience in your career journey as it relates to DE&I?